MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

     1. Check all boxes under **Delegated permissions** section, then click **Select**.
     1. Click on **Done** to finalize setting up permissions for this service.

-## Bonus - PowerApps Custom API application registration
+## Advanced - PowerApps Custom API application registration

 You can skip this steps if you are not planning to use the Azure Function from PowerApps.
 If you are interested in using PowerApps, follow these steps to register and configure your PowerApps Custom API application in Azure AD: